AdamISZ/3roundmusig4fun/README.md

 ## Reading the code

 More technical in the weeds stuff goes here, so a casual reader (or non-coder) can ignore it.
+This is WIP.

 The module `ms3a.py` (short with MuSig 3-round with adaptors) is organized around an object `MS3A` which manages (a) the key setup and then (b) the 3 messages.
 Note that since we want to try using adaptors at some point, the first message is now:

 * `H(R), H(T)` - where `H` means hash, by default SHA256 and `R`, `T` are elliptic curve points serialized in old-style compressed form, where `R` is the nonce and `T` is an adaptor point.
-As for now, this `T` is set to something random and unused in signing.
+As for now, this `T` is set to something random and unused in signing..
 The second round message is purely the opening of the first:

 * `R`, `T`